hyeonghong90/CellWell/README.md

 ### Solutions
-Cell Well is a cellphone website that will provide a more user-friendly interface and prevent going through multiple resources.
-There will be a simple navigational strcture to the website covering all facets of a smartphone user needs to find their ideal phone.
+Cell Well is a cellphone website that will provide a more user-friendly interface and prevent users from going through multiple resources.
+There will be a simple navigational structure to the website covering all facets of a smartphone user needs to find their ideal phone.